Var mısın? Yok musun?

 The show had several guest contestants throughout its life, namely 50 Cent, Adriana Lima, Bruce Willis (together with Emma Heming), Christina Aguilera, Paris Hilton and Roberto Carlos.
 Turkish celebrities like Cem Yılmaz and Fatih Terim (among with players of Turkish National Football Team of Euro 2008) have also appeared within the show.

-The show started again on 8 November 2011 on FOX (Turkey) and hosted by Asuman Krause.
-The format is identical to the Show TV version, but the number of boxes was later reduced to 22.
+The show started again on 8 November 2011 on Fox Canlı and was hosted by musician Asuman Krause.
+The format is identical to the Show TV version, but the number of boxes was reduced to 22.